26th April - 7th May 2018

 Starting in Queenstown, we will then drive south to the untouched wilderness of Fiordland and on to Milford and Doubtful Sounds.
 The most northerly part of Fiordland’s many sounds, Milford, is famed as one of the world’s most spectacular landscapes.
 Doubtful Sound is far more remote and scenic than the well-known Milford Sound.
 It offers a true wilderness experience.
 We overnight on a boat here.

 After arriving in the southernmost city of Invercargill, the tour the travels through the Catlins Coastal Rainforest Park, with opportunities to photograph the area’s waterfalls, rainforest, penguins and sea lions.
 North of the Catlins, we explore the Otago Peninsula, known as New Zealand’s wildlife capital.
 We photograph southern Royal Albatross and stay at Larnach Castle.
-Beyond, tour highlights include the Moeraki Boulders and the wildlife and dramatic coastal scenery of Kaikoura.
+Beyond, tour highlights include the Moeraki Boulders and then continuing on to Mt Cook National Park to photograph some of the amazing alpine scenery around New Zealand’s highest peak.

 Day 1 – Milford Sound